zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Eric says, “Your father retired two months ago.
 Tha t was a good thing, right?”
 Melissa says, “Well, it's good that he doesn't have  to work anymore, but he's driving my mother up the wall.”
 “To drive someone u p the wall” means to make them go crazy, to drive them crazy.
 Usually, we ref er to people who are very annoying, or who cause you to get angry or upset, w e may say those people are “driving you up the wall.”
 Melissa's father is driv ing her mother up the wall.
 Why?
 She says that her father “putters around” the house  and gets in her way.
 “To putter (putter) around” means to spend time doing t hings that aren't very important, especially when you're bored and you’re looking for something to do.
 Maybe you'll go and you'll clean your desk, or you' ll go outside and try to cut your grass a little bit here and there, but not really s eriously, not with any sort of purpose.
 You're basically wasting time.
 You're putt ering around.

 Well, Melissa's father is puttering around the hous e and getting in the way of his wife.
 Melissa says that her mother retired last yea r so she's had a year to establish a new routine.
 “To establish a routine” m eans to get into the habit of doing certain things.
-When you retire, and you don' t have to go to work every day, you have to develop a new routine, a new set o f habits that you will follow when you get up in the morning and through the rest  of the day.
+When you retire, and you don' t have to go to work every day, you have to develop a new routine, a new set of habits that you will follow when you get up in the morning and through the rest  of the day.

 Melissa says that her father is still “kind of” los t, meaning he’s somewhat lost.
 Eric says, “Why doesn't he take up a hobby?”
 “To ta ke up” is a two-word phrasal verb which here means to begin doing some activity for the first time.
 Usually, we use this phrasal verb when we are starting some new  activity for fun.
 An activity